What is the Discount Foundation Legacy Award?

 When is the deadline for submitting nominations?

-All Discount Award nominations must be submitted by 11:59pm ET on Wednesday, February 28th, 2018.
+All Discount Award nominations must be submitted by 11:59pm ET on Wednesday, March 14th, 2018.
+(Note that the deadline has been extended.)

 Can I submit additional materials (e.g., articles, photographs, etc.)?